watson-developer-cloud/java-sdk/README.md

 ## Getting the Service Credentials

-You will need the `username` and `password` (`api_key` for AlchemyAPI) credentials for each service.
+You will need the `username` and `password` (`api_key` for AlchemyAPI) credentials, and the API endpoint for each service.
 Service credentials are different from your Bluemix account username and password.

 To get your service credentials, follow these steps: